PandaSekh/PandaSekh_OldBlog/_posts/2021-08-10-nextjs-free-commenting-system-part-1.md

 First of all, we need to create some basic utils that we'll use later on.

 ### Email Encryption
-To protect the privacy of your commenters, we need to encrypt their email.
-If you don't need the user email (for example if you don't want to send the commenter an email in case of a reply), then you can just not ask the user for the email.
-Or maybe you want to ask your users other sensitive informations that you don't want to showcase in your repo.
-In this articles I'll build a commenting systems that requires an email, and as such I'll encrypt just that.
-To do that, we'll use the `crypto` library of Node.js with the AES-256 algorithm.
+In this series of articles I'll build a commenting systems that requires an email, and as such I'll encrypt just that.
+You can skip this step if you don't need to encrypt sensitive data.
+To protect the users' privacy, I'll use the `crypto` library of Node.js with the AES-256 algorithm.

 ```js
 import crypto from "crypto";
 const algorithm = "aes-256-ctr";